The Great Ocean Road & The 12 Apostles, Australia

 How Long Does It Take To Drive The Great Ocean Road?

-It is a terrific drive and whilst it might seem an easy enough road trip and not such a huge distance, the reality is that you will want to stop at all the beaches, seaside towns, waterfalls, and well-known look out spots.
+It is an excellent drive.
+While it might seem like a leisurely road trip and not a vast distance overall, the reality is that visitors will want to stop at beaches, seaside towns, waterfalls, and well-known lookout spots.

-What to expect
+What to expect on your Great Ocean Road drive

 The Great Ocean Road, Australia - Cape Otway Lighthouse, Koala in the wild & Maits Rest Rainforest walk